 - Crispins are typically quite large, sometimes I'll more than quarter them just to keep all the apple chunks similar in size.

 - ½ cup water

-- Place the water and apples in a large pot or pan
+- Working in batches, place the water and apples in a large pot or pan.

 - When the apples are soft, run them through a Kitchenaid with the fruit and vegetable strainer attachment, or use a food mill to separate the seeds/skins from the apples.